ayoubhr/auth-manager/README.md

 ###### *Relevant commands:* <br>

-* npm run dev: runs ts-node-dev on index.ts for development purposes.
+* npm run dev: runs ts-node + nodemon on index.ts for development purposes.

 * npm test: transpiles the typescript application into a javascript module in the /dist folder and then runs the test cases with _Mocha_.